-SECTION 1 RULES & REGULATIONS ITEM NO. Pa t 6 Rates 1 RESERVATIONS OF AGREEMENT RIGHTS Right is reserved by the Port to enter into agreement with carriers, shippers, consignees and/or their agents concerning rates and services, providing such agreements are consistent with existing local, state and national law governing the civil and business relations of all parties concerned.
-2. APPLICATION OF RATES (a) Except as otherwise provided, rates apply per 2,000 pounds, or per 40 cubic feet as rated by ocean carrier, or per M.B.M., or 42 gallons per barrel of bulk petroleum products corrected to 60 degrees Fahrenheit, or 376 pounds per barrel of bulk cement. (b) RATES ARE SPECIFIC: Rates provided for commodities herein are specific and may not be applied by analogy.
-If rates are not provided for specific commodities, rates to be applied are those established for "Freight N.O.S." (c) PREFERENTIAL USER AGREEMENTS (PUA): The Port reserves the right to negotiate preferential user rates and terms (i.e., a reduced charge for dockage, wharfage, and real estate) with requesting users who agree to provide profitable long-term business arrangements with the Port, guided by the following criteria: 160 One or more years of frequent and recurring business upon which PUA terms and conditions can be baselined.
+SECTION 1 RULES & REGULATIONS ITEM NO. Part 6 Rates 1.
+RESERVATIONS OF AGREEMENT RIGHTS Right is reserved by the Port to enter into agreements with carriers, shippers, consignees and/or their agents concerning rates and services, providing such agreements are consistent with existing local, state and national law governing the civil and business relations of all parties concerned.
+CAUTION: A vessel's hull must not extend past their reserved berth limit if the vessel's position will not allow the full usage of the adjacent berth.
+If the vessel is required to shift into their assigned berth's limit, all associated costs may be the responsibility of the shifting vessel.
+2. APPLICATION OF RATES (a) Except as otherwise provided, rates apply per 2,000 pounds, or per 40 cubic feet as rated by ocean carrier, or per M.B.M., or 42 gallons per barrel of bulk petroleum products corrected to 60 degrees Fahrenheit, or 376 pounds per barrel of bulk cement. (b)RATES ARE SPECIFIC: Rates provided for commodities herein are specific and may not be applied by analogy.
+If rates are not provided for specific commodities, rates to be applied are those established for "Freight N.O.S."
+160 (c) PREFERENTIAL USER AGREEMENTS (PUA): The Port reserves the right to negotiate preferential user rates and terms (i.e., a reduced charge for dockage, wharfage, and real estate) with requesting users who agree to provide profitable long- term business arrangements with the Port, guided by the following criteria: 100 One or more years of frequent and recurring business upon which PUA terms and conditions can be baselined.
 As a minimum, terms and conditions will be based upon: (a) An acceptable guaranteed minimum number of annual port calls. (b) An acceptable guaranteed minimum quantity of tonnage across the docks. (c) Agreement that if the set minimums are not met, that published tariff dockage and wharfage rates will apply for the following year.
-If not already a port tenant, agreement of the applicant to participate as a member of the Port Security Committee, to be a participant in the Port's cost-sharing of the security services contract, and to abide by the assigned user cost of the security services contract as calculated by the formula agreed to by all other port users. ma FE: There is no requirement for PUAs to be standardized, beyond those requirements adated in Municipal Code to be so.
-Rather, terms and conditions will be tailored to each vidual applicant.
-ISS UED: 01/01/2020 EFFECTIVE: 01/01 /2020
+If not already a port tenant, agreement of the applicant to participate as a member of the Port Security Committee, to be a participant in the Port's cost-sharing of the security services contract, and to abide by the assigned user cost of the security services contract as calculated by the formula agreed to by all other port users.
+NOTE: There is no requirement for PUAs to be standardized, beyond those requirements mandated in Municipal Code to be so.
+Rather, terms and conditions will be tailored to each individual applicant.